LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 CTCSS and ArmCTCSS values are the tone frequency time 10 e.g. 67Hz = 670

-**Technical notes**
+#### Technical notes<!-- linebreak -->

 The satellite position and prediction calculations are generated in real time by the firmware in the radio, and the currently selected satellite data is updated once per second.

 The predictions are usually accurate to around +/- 5 seconds of AOS time, LOS time and duration, compared with other satellite prediction software including AMSAT's online prediction page and other PC applications like GPredict
 Prediction programs like GPredict usually don't show exactly same values for start, or end, to the online AMSAT predictions either.

 Predictions will not be completely accurate unless the satellite Kep's data is updated frequently.
 If practical the keps should be uploaded on a daily basis, though normally the satellites don't move too far from their predicted path for several days, or even a week.

 The prediction calculation is a custom implementation, written for the OpenGD77, using the methodology from the original AMSAT prediction calculation called PLAN13 written in the 1983.
 See https://www.amsat.org/amsat/articles/g3ruh/111.html

 <div style="page-break-after: always; break-after: page;"></div>

 ### GPS Screen